Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 1. Tailor your resume to the job description.

 The job ad will give you a clue as to which keywords you should include in your resume.
 Take note of any repeated requirements and skills.
 If you possess them, include those keywords throughout your entire resume.
 Remember to use the exact wording.
 Some ATS won’t take into account synonyms.
 However, don’t simply copy-paste the job ad into your resume.
-Recruiters will notice this and consider it cheating.
+Recruiters will notice this and consider cheating.

 2. Maximize the way you add keywords.

-Don’t fall for the old trick of hiding multiple keywords in white-color font on your resume.
+Don’t fall for the old trick of hiding multiple keywords in the white-color font on your resume.
 The ATS will flag these words, and when a recruiter sees this, they’ll know you tried to cheat the system.
 Instead, be strategic and populate your resume sections with keywords that reflect your top skills and achievements.

 3. Use full spellings and abbreviations.

-Always include the entire spelling and the abbreviation of a skill, role or certification when applicable.
+Always include the entire spelling and the abbreviation of a skill, role, or certification when applicable.
 For example, if you’re an expert in search engine optimization, write this whole phrase and add the acronym “SEO” in parentheses at the end.
-Since you never know which form the ATS will favor, your safest bet is to include both.
+Since you never know which form, the ATS will favor, your safest bet is to include both.

 4. Include full dates in your work experience.

-Many people don’t know that the ATS also ranks your resume based on how long you executed your skills.
+Many people don’t know that the ATS also ranks your resume based on how long you have used your skills.
 For example, if you include customer service skills in a job you had for 36 months, the ATS will give you a higher score than if you only worked for 12 months at the job.

-5. Avoid images, charts and other graphics.
+5. Avoid images, charts, and other graphics.

 6. Use the correct title for each section.